avcoder/unit04-lesson06/slides.md

   - What happens if you call it with `(add(2, 'potato')`?
   - How would you write the test?
-  - Would you expect it to throw an error or not? (up to you)
+  - Would you expect it to throw an error or not? (depends on what you want to accomplish.
+No right answer here)
-  - How would you write the function if it threw an error?
   ```js
   // math.js
   export const add = (a, b) => {